frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <p style = "text-align = justify">
-Later the compiler open again the data file and read the first matrix recorded in this file, and this can seem repetitive and wrong, but no because in the moment of recorde matrix in the data file is used just one matrix and when add the more of one matrix, and the matrix will be with the last matrix generated per the program.
+Later the compiler open again the data file and read the first matrix recorded in this file, and this can seem repetitive and wrong, but no because in the moment of recorde matrix in the data file is used just one matrix, and when add the more of one matrix, and the matrix will be with the last matrix generated per the program.
 With the file open the read all matrix and recorde in a vector.
 </p>